uvacobi/compbio2025/README.md

-# Introduction to Computational Biology I/II Spring 2024
+# Introduction to Computational Biology I/II Spring 20245

-This repository hosts the course website and slides for BIMS 8701/8701 Introduction to Computational Biology I/II, taught Spring 2024.
+This repository hosts the course website and slides for BIMS 8701/8701 Introduction to Computational Biology I/II.

 ## Course information